 Even after the coup in February 2021 and the reality of ongoing logistical, market-access, and climate-based challenges, our partners continue to produce and process specialty coffee with the highest standards and professionalism.

-Micro-lots from Amayar and Shwe Taung Thu member communities become available in mid-October at the Annex.
+Micro-lots from Amayar and Shwe Taung Thu member communities became available in mid-October at the Annex.
 They will be transferred as needed to The Green Room, and their quality is remarkable.
 Only one lot remains available, our perennial favorite from the Kyauk Ku Pyin community.
 With flavors of plum and raisin, caramel sweetness, melon-like finish, satiny body, and bright, plum-like acidity, this clean natural from Kyauk Ku Pyin will make an exceptional Single Origin or fruity component to a celebratory blend.

 Washed FTO Coffee from the PRODECOOP in Nicaragua